Key facts about the world steel industry

 - Steel is the main material used in delivering renewable energy – solar, tidal and wind.

-- All steel created as long as150 years can be recycled today and used in new products and applications.
+- All steel created as long ago as 150 years can be recycled and used in new products and applications.

 - By sector, global steel recovery rates for recycling are estimated at 85% for construction, 85% for automotive, 90% for machinery and 50% for electrical and domestic appliances.
-This leads to a global weighted average of over 70%.
+This leads to a global weighted average of more than 83%.

-- The amount of energy required to produce a tonne of steel has been reduced by 50% in the last 30 years.
+- The amount of energy required to produce a tonne of steel has been reduced by 60% in the past 50 years.

-- Nowadays, 97% of steel by-products can be reused.
+- 97% of steel by-products can be reused.

 Steel touches every aspect of our lives.
 No other material has the same unique combination of strength, formability and versatility.